Michael Stoff, Director 305 East 23rd St, CLA 2.102, (G3600) Austin, TX 78712-1250 • 512-471-1442

 This experience can provide a distinct competitive advantage for applicants to post-graduate programs in medicine, law and related professions.
 Students who excelled in their Senate work have gone on to medical school at Harvard and Johns Hopkins, Yale Law School and other fine professional schools.

 A maximum of fifteen students will be selected for this course each year.
+Note: the TC 330 is an upper division elective course and cannot be used to fulfill the Plan II Junior Seminar requirement.

 "Being in TC 330 and working with Professor McAlister subsequently on my thesis were two of the most rewarding and instructive experiences of my college career.
 I am certain that I would not be in this position with acceptances to UT Southwestern, UT Houston, San Antonio, and El Paso without it support and guidance.
 I spoke about my Capitol internship and my Plan II Thesis in quite a few of my medical school interviews, and I wrote secondary essays on how these experiences pushed me to focus on public health and healthcare for underserved populations.
 My career ambitions have been transformed by the Capitol Internship TC 330."